ideveloperprateek/ideveloperprateek/README.md

 - 👋 Hi, I’m @ideveloperprateek
-- 👀 I’m interested in TypeScript, Angular, RxJs,
+- 👀 I’m interested in TypeScript, Angular, RxJs,  React.
-- 🌱 I’m currently learning .Azure CI/CD, SQL..
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...